SAP Negotiations

 • RISE with SAP: a holistic subscription that includes the S/4HANA software, underlying HANA infrastructure (on SAP or hyperscaler data centers), and SAPโ€™s technical managed services.
 It simplifies the contract (one hand to shake) and can offer a quicker start since SAP handles much of it.
 However, itโ€™s fully subscription-based โ€“ you donโ€™t own licenses, and youโ€™re tied to SAPโ€™s cloud terms.
 Ensure you understand whatโ€™s included (and not) in RISE.
 For example, check whether indirect access is covered (often still need Digital Access licenses)โ€‹ and what service levels are provided.

 Use the fact that you could go either way to your advantage.
-If SAP is pushing RISE hard (they are, strategically), let them know you are also evaluating keeping on-prem with perhaps an infrastructure-as-a-service.
+If SAP is pushing RISE hard (they are, strategically), let them know you are also evaluating keeping on-premises with perhaps an infrastructure-as-a-service option.

 This can make SAP offer sweeter RISE terms to sway you.
-Conversely, if you genuinely want on-prem but SAP gives a good RISE offer, you can ask for on-prem concessions by comparing value.
+Conversely, if you genuinely want on-premises but SAP offers a good RISE deal, you can ask for on-premises concessions by comparing the value.

 Trap: Donโ€™t assume SAPโ€™s cloud subscription automatically fixes all licensing headaches.
 Some think, โ€œWeโ€™ll go RISE, then we wonโ€™t worry about licenses or audits. ” This is wrong.
 RISE shifts some risks but introduces othersโ€‹.
-Under a subscription model, you must manage user counts, indirect access, etc.
+Under a subscription model, you must manage user counts, indirect access, and other related aspects.

 Actionable Advice for Procurement: For your scenario, compare the costsย of RISE vs. traditional.
-Include all components (hardware/infra, internal support costs, etc., for on-prem and subscription fees for RISE).
+Include all components (hardware/infrastructure, internal support costs, etc.) for on-premises and subscription fees for RISE.

-If you have existing ECC licenses and are upgrading, ask SAP for a conversion deal: they sometimes offer RISE credits in exchange for your old licenses.
+If you have existing ECC licenses and are upgrading, consider asking SAP for a conversion deal; they sometimes offer RISE credits in exchange for your old licenses.
 Evaluate if thatโ€™s fair or if youโ€™re better off using what you own.

 In negotiations, play one model against the other: โ€œWe could just buy licenses and run on AWS ourselves unless RISE proves more cost-effective โ€“ what can you do on the price?โ€ or vice versa.

-Ensure any SAP quote delineates costs; sometimes, they bundle everything in RISE, which hides the breakdown.
-Ask for transparency (software vs. infrastructure vs. services split).
+Ensure that any SAP quote clearly delineates costs; sometimes, they bundle everything in RISE, which can obscure the breakdown.
+Request transparency (separate software, infrastructure, and services breakdowns).

 Negotiate terms regardless of model: If going RISE, negotiate the SLA, data location, exit rights, etc. If staying on-prem, negotiate maintenance caps and maybe a cloud infrastructure partnership discount.

 Treating the deployment model decision as part of the negotiation strategy (not just a foregone technical choice) will either get you a better RISE or a better traditional deal.
-Show SAP that you have options to earn your business on whichever path you choose.
+Demonstrate to SAP that you have options to earn their business on whichever path you choose.

 12. Maximize Value During S/4HANA Migration (ECC to S/4 Contract Moves)